Most Expensive Neighborhoods in Spokane: Spokane, WA Expensive Living Guide

 - Gated community

-The Ridge at Hangman is an almost 1,000-acre gated community and planned unit development that overlooks the Hangman Valley Golf Course.
-This community makes it convenient for its residents to play golf.
+The Ridge at Hangman is an almost 1,000-acre new construction gated community and planned unit development that overlooks the Hangman Valley Golf Course.
 Home sites are anywhere from one to 10 acres and are conveniently located close to downtown Spokane.
 The Ridge at Hangman also features miles of nature trails for walking and wildlife viewing.
 There are approximately 240 homes in The Ridge at Hangman, and the area offers easy access to golf carts for the golf course.

 The Ridge at Hangman Hotspots